quantumOrange/ChessEngine/README.md

 let newBoard = apply(move: mv, to: chessboard)
 ```

-To get the chess engimne to generate a move, call pickMove, optionally passing in a depth value to tell the engine how many moves to look ahead:
+To get the chess engine to generate a move, call pickMove, optionally passing in a depth value to tell the engine how many moves to look ahead:

 ``` swift
     let move = pickMove(for:chessboard, depth: 5)